These delicious Strawberry Filled Cupcakes are bursting with fruity strawberry flavor!

 - Using a large piping tip or cupcake corer, remove the core of the cupcakes.

-- Fill your cupcakes with one tablespoon of strawberry jam filling.
-I used a piping bag to do this but a small spoon works too.
+- Fill the cupcakes with about one tablespoon of strawberry jam filling.

-- Frost the cupcakes as desired and top with a fresh strawberry.
+- Frost the cupcakes with strawberry buttercream as desired and top with a fresh strawberry.

 - In the refrigerator, covered, for four to five days.